-Marshal Zhukov put on steel-rimmed spectacles and looked sternly in front of him, Sir Arthur Tedder, composed and absolutely at ease, was probably the most unmoved person in the whole room.
+Marshal Zhukov put on steel-rimmed spectacles and looked sternly in front of him.
+Sir Arthur Tedder, composed and absolutely at ease, was probably the most unmoved person in the whole room.
 Keitel was directed to the top table to sign Germany's final surrender.
 And then an astonishing thing happened.
 The eager crowd of Russian photographers could contain their enthusiasm no longer.

-They surged forward until they all but engulfed the top table, pushing and struggling among themselves to thrust their cameras within inches of Keitel's furious face while triumph with just the right note in his he signed.
-Reporters stood on chairs until speeches and with his informal easy-going other reporters pushed them off.
-It was manner.
-He did a grand job.
+They surged forward until they all but engulfed the top table, pushing and struggling among themselves to thrust their cameras within inches of Keitel's furious face while he signed.
+Reporters stood on chairs until other reporters pushed them off.
+It was probably the most uproarious surrender scene in history and yet the top table somehow managed to retain a calm dignity and the signings proceeded as arranged.